maticzav/label-sync/README.md

 ## Overview

-Label Sync helps you sync Github labels accross multiple repositories.
+Label Sync helps you sync Github labels across multiple repositories.
 Using an intuitive API you'll be able to customize repository configuration across all your projects in no time.
-Besides that, it also features a core package module which can be used to build highly customised workflows.
+Besides that, it also features a core package module which can be used to build highly customized workflows.

 ## Features